STUDIO-Artaban/mHelp/README.md

 ```

 Like this, during a macro creation, it is possible to identify on which UI control the user has acted, and to save it into a file.
 File that will be read in order to reproduce what the user has done, when a macro is launched.

+As you understood, the **mHelp SDK** depends on the knowledge of UI controls your application contains.
+It is the reason why in 2012 the **SDK** has been updated to extract all the management of these controls, from the **mHelp** DLL to external DLLs.